siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

      - 350
      -

 Refer to the :ref:`Schema <SiliconCompiler Schema>` and :ref:`Python API<Core API>` sections of the reference manual for more information.
-Another good resource is the single file `Schema source code <https://github.com/siliconcompiler/siliconcompiler/blob/main/siliconcompiler/schema.py>`_.
+Another good resource is the schema configuration file `Schema source code <https://github.com/siliconcompiler/siliconcompiler/blob/main/siliconcompiler/schema/schema_cfg.py>`_.